drocheam/optrace/ReadMe.md

 ## Overview

  **Features**
-  * a sequential raytracer for geometrical optics
+  * sequential raytracing for geometrical optics
+  * rendering colored detector images
+  * paraxial analysis (matrix optics, cardinal points/planes and PSF convolution)
-  * a tool with presets and user defined surface shapes, ray sources and media
+  * presets and user defined surface shapes, ray sources and media
-  * a library with an additional GUI with ray and geometry visualization
+  * an additional GUI for visualization
-  * a renderer for colored detector images inside an optical setup
-  * a program including paraxial analysis (matrix optics, position of cardinal points/planes and psf convolution)
-  * a programming/scripting approach to simulation
+  * programming/scripting approach to simulation
   * high performance of 0.1 s / surface / million rays
-  * free, open source software
+  * free and open source software

 <!--  ^--- TODO add benchmarking details when documentation is online-->

- **Non-Features**
-  * a GUI focussed tool
-  * an optics design program with lens optimization, aberration analysis and tolerancing
+ **What it CAN'T do**
+  * coding-free simulations
-  * simulation incorporating wave optics, e.g. diffraction, interference
+  * wave optics, including diffraction and interference
-  * a non-sequential raytracer, simulating ghost images, reflections
+  * non-sequential scenes, simulating ghost images, reflections
-  * a tool supporting mirror or fresnel lens optics
+  * mirror or fresnel lens optics
+  * scattering and polarization dependent media
+  * lens optimization, aberration analysis and tolerancing

  **Purpose/Use Cases**
   * educational purposes, demonstrating aberrations or simple optical setups
   * introductionary tool to paraxial, geometrical optics or image formation
   * simulation of simpler systems, like a prism, the eye model or a telescope
-  * estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) would be overkill for
+  * estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) is overkill for

 ## Examples

-An example gallery is found at <>.
+Coming soon.

 ## Documentation

-See <>
+Coming soon.

 ## Installation